What Does a Child Counselor Do?

 What Age Groups Do They Work With?

 Child counselors typically work with children in a specified age range.
 The ages of children being counseled are often based on their level of development.
 These ranges are often broken down to those children under age 13 and those between the ages of 13 and 18 for adolescents.
 In smaller communities that do not have access to specialized counselors, psychologists or psychiatrists may offer services to all age ranges.

-While child counselors most commonly work with developmental age ranges, it’s also possible to seek out specialized mental health professionals based on the underlying concern or issue of the child such as psychological distress, addiction, grief, trauma, learning impairments, and many others.
-And again, the type of counselor or mental health professional available in a particular region may be limited.
+While child counselors most commonly work with developmental age ranges, it’s also possible to seek out specialized child therapist professionals based on the underlying concern or issue of the child such as mental and emotional psychological distress, addiction, grief, trauma, learning impairments, and many others.
+And again, the type of child therapists available in a particular region may be limited.
 Although this is rapidly changing with the help of telemedicine availability.

 Why Do We Need Child Counselors?

 Counselors for children are a critical component for many young people.
-Mental health and addiction treatment at a young age allow these individuals to grow up to be mentally well-adjusted and happy, as well as to foster positive relationships and allow them to contribute positively to society as an adult.
-Children are quite similar to adults in regard to the development of mental health issues when faced with trauma and life’s adversities.
+Clinical mental health counseling and addiction treatment at a young age allow these individuals to grow up to be mentally well-adjusted and happy, as well as to foster positive relationships and allow them to contribute positively to society as an adult.
+Children are quite similar to adults in regard to the development of mental and emotional counseling issues when faced with trauma and life’s adversities.
 The sooner a child receives proper assistance, the less challenging life will be for them in the long run.

 Treatment can help with a wide array of potential issues, such as:

 - Moral Reasoning

 - Motor Skill Development